otrv4/otrv4/otrv4.md

    // TODO: against modification or against compromise?

+   // TODO: here I think it should be stated prekey expiration and session expiration.

 5. Profile Signature: The secret key value (`r`) of the Ed448 long term public key, the flag `f` (set to zero, as defined on [RFC]8032) and the empty context `c` are used to create signatures of the entire profile excluding the